 An experience with my youngest daughter offered me some guidance.
-When she was little, she would whimper in her car seat each time we descended a steep hill.
+When she was a toddler, she did not like the sensation of going downhill while riding in her car seat.
+Any time we began a steep descent, she would tense up and begin to whimper.
 This symptom was exacerbated when a move to a new part of town required a daily drive into a deep ravine called Wintergreen Gorge.
-Going through the valley became a very unpleasant, but necessary path for us to take in order to get home.
+Traveling through the valley became a very unpleasant, but necessary path for us to take in order to get home.

-On one particular trip, I felt led to stop at the bottom of the gorge.
-We got out and began to walk, discovering a beautiful trail lined with trees, flowers, and rocks.
-As we explored, we held hands, we talked, we laughed, we walked, we ran, and at times, we stood in silence listening to the birds.
+One afternoon as we made our descent, I felt led to stop at the parking area at the bottom of the gorge.
+Pulling into a shady spot, we sat for a moment and then got out of the car.
+Spotting a trailhead, we decided to take a walk in the valley.
+The path was lined with a variety of trees, unique flowers, and mossy rocks.
+As we explored, we held hands, we talked, we laughed, we ran, and at times, we stood in silence listening to the song of the birds.
 It was precious time together – father and child.

-The next day when we began our descent into Wintergreen Gorge, my daughter’s whimper alerted me that anxiety was seeping back into her mind.
-“Sweetheart,” I asked, in a gentle a voice, “Do you remember the last time we were here?
+The very next day, as errands led us to descend into that familiar place, my daughter’s whimper alerted me that anxiety was seeping back into her mind.
+“Sweetheart,” I asked, in a gentle voice, “Do you remember the last time we were here?
 Remember walking on the trail together?”
-She was silent as she fought to discipline her thoughts enough to remember.
-I calmly continued, “Do you remember the beautiful flowers and that large tree that was lying across the trail?
-Do you remember daddy picking you up and putting you on top of it?”
-She wavered between tears and a nervous smile.
+She was silent as she fought to discipline her thoughts enough to recall that experience.
+I calmly continued, “Do you remember the beautiful yellow and blue flowers... and that large tree that was lying across the trail?
+Remember daddy picking you up and putting you on top of it?”
+Looking in the rearview mirror, I could see that she was wavering between tears and a nervous smile.

-As she recalled walking with her father through the valley, her smile slowly broadened.
-Then, like a dam burst, a deluge of memories flooded her heart and mind.
+As I continued to try to help her remember walking through the valley, her smile slowly broadened.
+Then, like a breached dam, a deluge of memories seemed to flood her heart and mind.
 Beaming, she turned the conversation around, barraging me with questions to confirm that I was the one who remembered!
 With animated voice she continued, “…and dad, do you remember the creek?
-And that big hill we climbed up then ran all the way down?
-Do you remember that stick that looked like a giraffe?”
+And that steep hill we climbed up and then ran all the way down?
+Do you remember that funny stick that looked like a giraffe?”

-I was amazed as we drove through the valley.
-This place that had once triggered fear and dread now evoked joy as she chose to recall the intimacy of relationship experienced with her father the first time she had walked through it.
+I was amazed as we continued to drive through the valley.
+The very place that had once triggered fear and dread now evoked joy as she chose to recall the intimacy of relationship experienced with her father the first time she had walked through it.

-Are you facing a second time in the valley?
-Be encouraged.
-While your journey through the valley may not have been a joyful place of wonder, I do know that your Heavenly Father walked with you each step of the way.
-It was a place of discovery as you learned how to trust all over again.
+There is hope, beloved, as you face a second time in the valley.
+Perhaps you've been diagnosed a second time with a particular illness, or are facing a second loss, or another financial challenge, or... (you fill in the blank).
+While your journey through that valley the first time may not have been a joyful place of wonder, I do know that your Heavenly Father walked with you every step of the way.
+He did uphold you and He did sustain you.
+Though it was painful, it was a place of discovery as you learned how to trust all over again.

-As you journey a second time in the valley, I pray that any anxiety and apprehension would be replaced with remembrances of His loving embrace, holding you up, and carrying you over what seemed insurmountable the last time.
-I pray that you would experience His embrace afresh again this time: that fear would be displaced with the reality of how high, how wide, how deep, how long, how sweet and how strong your heavenly Father’s love is for you.
-I echo the declaration of the Psalmist, “Even were I to walk in a ravine as dark as death I should fear no danger, for you are at my side” [Psalm 23:4 NJB].
-Be encouraged, you will come up out of the valley on the other side, in awe of how God carried you through then and now.
+With Hope as your companion, you can declare with blessed assurance, “Even were I to walk in a ravine as dark as death I should fear no danger, for you are at my side” [Psalm 23:4 NJB].
+Be encouraged, you, my overcoming friend, you will come up out of the valley on the other side, in awe of how God carried you through then and now.
+Amen.